3 Retention Strategies for Sales Employees

-“So what could you have done to prevent this situation?” asks Lisa McLeod, a sales leadership consultant and author of Selling with Noble Purpose: How to Drive Revenue and Do Work That Makes You Proud.
-According to McLeod, you can avoid that gut-wrenching scenario with three retention strategies for sales employees.
-In short, you have to meet with them frequently, give them a sense of purpose, and keep track of their customers.
+“I’m quitting!” declares your top salesperson on a Friday afternoon.
+If that isn’t bad enough, your four biggest customers are following your star salesperson on the way out.
+“So what could you have done to prevent this situation?” asks Lisa McLeod, a sales leadership consultant and author of “Selling with Noble Purpose: How to Drive Revenue and Do Work That Makes You Proud.”
+According to McLeod, you can avoid that gut-wrenching scenario with these three retention strategies for sales employees:

-1. Meet weekly with your salespeople
+- Meet with your salespeople weekly

 McLeod says that everyone thinks top salespeople are solely motivated by money.
-According to her research, however, top-performing salespeople are most motivated by knowing they have a positive impact on their business and on their customers.
+According to her research, however, top-performing salespeople are most motivated by knowing they have a positive impact on their business and customers.

 “Salespeople who sell with a sense of noble purpose, who truly want to make a difference in the lives of their customers, outsell salespeople who are just focused on sales quotas and targets,” says McLeod.

-3. Keep a database of all customers
+3. Keep a Customer Database

-“Because that helps you know what’s going on—to be a better coach to your salesperson—but the other thing that it does is provide you with a safety net,” McLeod says.
+“That helps you know what’s going on—to be a better coach to your salesperson—but the other thing that it does is provide you with a safety net,” McLeod says.
 “So if that salesperson leaves, you still have direct contact with the customers.”

 Keeping top salespeople is as important as keeping top customers—and often the two go hand in hand.
 But what are the best ways to do that with your other employees?
 Keep up the momentum with expert hiring and retention advice from Monster.